 The term firewall usually refers to an application or an appliance that is designed to prevent unauthorized network access through unused TCP or UDP ports.
 While these types of firewalls provide general purpose protection, many organizations use application firewalls as a way to protect specific applications.

-Application firewalls are designed to protect web applications against an attack.
-As such, an application firewall must be designed and configured to protect a specific web application.
-Whereas a general purpose firewall provides protection at the port level, an application firewall provides protection at layer 7 of the OSI model (the application layer).
-In fact, application firewalls are sometimes referred to as layer 7 firewalls.
+Web application firewalls are designed to protect web applications against an attack.
+As such, a web application firewall must be designed and configured to protect a specific web-facing application.
+Whereas a general purpose firewall provides protection at the port level, a web application firewall provides protection at layer 7 of the OSI model (the application layer).
+In fact, web application firewalls are sometimes referred to as layer 7 firewalls.

-This brings up an important point: The term "application firewall" is something of a generic term.
+This brings up an important point: The term "application firewall" is something of a generic term in this area.
 There are many other terms that are also used for an application firewall.
 Some of these terms include web application firewall, WAF, WAF firewall, and even proxy firewall.
 All of these terms mean basically the same thing.

 That is an example of a standard proxy.
-An application firewall acts as a reverse proxy.
+A web application firewall acts as a reverse proxy.
 Whereas a standard proxy is designed to protect a client computer (or a user’s privacy), a reverse proxy is designed to protect a server.

 Depending on how the perimeter firewall is configured, it might perform some extra checks on the traffic before forwarding the packets to the web server.
 For example, if the firewall knows that HTTP traffic is the only type of traffic that should ever flow through port 80, then the firewall would block other types of traffic that are attempting to come in through the open port.